-Bullying isn't limited to school playgrounds – bully birds can be persistent pests at bird feeders.
+Bullying isn't limited to school playgrounds–bully birds can be persistent pests at bird feeders.
 But what bird species are likely to become bullies, and how can you prevent them from harassing other backyard birds?
-If you want to keep bird feeders for small birds only, or hope to attract only certain bird species to your yard, discouraging bullies may be the first step.
+If you want to keep feeders for small birds only, or hope to attract only certain bird species to your yard, discouraging bullies should be your first step.

 Bully Bird Species

 Bullies in the backyard will vary, but some bird species are more aggressive than others and more likely to usurp feeder space and crowd out other visitors.

 Birds that are highly social and feed in flocks are most likely to be bullies, and larger, more aggressive species can also become feeder bullies.

 Bird species more likely to have bullying behaviors include:

 - American crow